apache/druid/dev/committer-instructions.md

 number (such as 0.10.1, while the previous release is 0.10 or 0.10.0), rename the next milestone so that it bumps the "minor" number (e. g.
 0.10 -> 0.11).

+3. Check that the issue addessed in the PR is closed automatically by Github.
+If it's not, close the issue manually.

-3. Consider thanking the author for contribution, especially a new contributor.
+4. Consider thanking the author for contribution, especially a new contributor.

 ## Creating a new tag on Github